Talend/ansible-talend-platform/ansible/roles/tomcat/README.md

 This role installs **Talend Tomcat**.

-> **Note**: All Tomcat-based Talend applications (TAC, MDM, AMC, TDS, etc) must have a Tomcat server available.
+> **Note**: All Tomcat-based Talend applications (TAC, MDM, TDS, etc) must have a Tomcat server available.
 The server can either be this Talend-provided Tomcat, or a customer-provided Tomcat.

 Make sure you completed the requirements listed in the [Root README](../../../README.md) file.